-- Non-conformances identified during the Annual EPEAT Audit, or an audit performed by an accreditation body that remain uncorrected beyond the agreed time. - Failure to implement and complete all requirements of a Performance Improvement Assistance Plan within the designated timeframe. - Non-payment of annual EPEAT CAB Participation Fees to GEC. - Any breach of GEC Conformity Assurance Body Agreement (P33) that goes uncorrected beyond the agreed upon time. - Failure to meet the same Performance Metric for three consecutive years.
+- Nonconformances identified during the Annual EPEAT Audit, or an audit performed by an accreditation body that remain uncorrected beyond the agreed time. - Failure to implement and complete all requirements of a Performance Improvement Assistance Plan within the designated timeframe.

-- Failure to conform with the requirements identified in EPEAT Conformity Assurance Implementation Manual (P66) that remain uncorrected beyond the agreed time. - Loss of accreditation to ISO/IEC 17020 Conformity assessment Requirements for the operation of various types of bodies performing inspection or ISO/IEC 17065 Conformity assessment Requirements for bodies certifying products, processes and services, or failure to provide a valid certificate. - Intentionally sharing upcoming Continuous Monitoring Round details with Participating Manufacturers before the date specified by the EPEAT Program with the intention of providing the Participating Manufacturer an unfair advantage.
-This includes obtaining a product directly from a Participating Manufacturer for laboratory evaluation without first obtaining approval from the EPEAT Program. - Obtaining a product directly from a Participating Manufacturer for laboratory evaluation without first obtaining approval from the EPEAT Program. - Undertaking actions that put the integrity and credibility of the EPEAT Program at risk, such as providing consulting-like advice or services that impacts the CAB's ability to remain impartial in EPEAT-related activities or providing unfair advantage to one or more Participating Manufacture clients.
+- Non-payment of annual EPEAT CAB Participation Fees to GEC. - Any breach of GEC Conformity Assurance Body Agreement (P33) that goes uncorrected beyond the agreed upon time. - Failure to meet the same Performance Metric for three consecutive years. - Failure to conform with the requirements identified in EPEAT Conformity Assurance Implementation Manual (P66) that remain uncorrected beyond the agreed time. - Loss of accreditation to ISO/IEC 17020 Conformity assessment Requirements for the operation of various types of bodies performing inspection or ISO/IEC 17065 Conformity assessment Requirements for bodies certifying products, processes and services, or failure to provide a valid certificate. - Intentionally sharing upcoming Continuous Monitoring Round details with Participating Manufacturers before the date specified by the EPEAT Program with the intention of providing the Participating Manufacturer an unfair advantage. - Obtaining a product directly from a Participating Manufacturer for laboratory evaluation without first obtaining approval from the EPEAT Program. - Undertaking actions that put the integrity and credibility of the EPEAT Program at risk, such as providing consulting-like advice or services that impacts the CAB's ability to remain impartial in EPEAT-related activities or providing unfair advantage to one or more Participating Manufacturer clients.